malcolmlett/malcolmlett.github.io/Executive-Control-in-a-proto-AGI.md

 # Rewards

+## Intro
+When a parent smiles or laughes at an infant, they seem to instinctively recognise it as a good thing, in comparison to someone frowning and shouting.
+As the child becomes more mature, they feel a pain of regret when they know they did something wrong.
+People learn complex relationships between actions and rewards, and most if it without any conscious thought.
+Importantly, we seem to be aware of all reward signals.

+This is directly in contrast to current AI reinforcement learning techniques.
+The reward is merely a number that is fed into a expected value equation, used to calculate a loss value, and finally drives neural net weight adjustments through stochastic gradient descent.
+The agent isn't aware of any of that process, and is never informed of the reward value itself.

+That seems strange, and something I hope to rectify.
+Executive control needs to be aware of the rewards.
+Why?
+So that it can rationalise about them, and directly and intentionally change its behaviours accordingly.

+### Kinds of reward
+The RL community takes a lot of inspiration from biology.
+One such inspiration is that animals and people are largely self-motivated.
+For example, children learn a lot just from curiosity alone and trial and error.
+The RL community calls this _intrinsic motivation_ and attempts to emulate it via mathematical techniques in the constrution of a reward function.
+Often these techniques produce impressive results.

+I find the term _intrinsic motivation_ misleading on two fronts.
+Firstly, as discussed above, these reward functions are not intrinsic to the agent, but are executed by the RL algorithm as an external process that the agent has no involvement with.
+Secondly, they are rewards for carrying out certain sequences of actions after that fact; and while they may subsequently cause the agent to perform those actions more frequently, they do not _motivate_ the agent to try to do so.
+Motivation is something more closely related to goals that a self-governing agent chooses based on its own reasons.
+Most RL agents don't have any ability to choose their own goals.

+Thus I prefer to think of these so called _intrinsic motivation_ techniques are _primitive rewards_.

+This term draws different connotations.
+In particular, it suggests clear biological examples, including but not limited to: effort, pain, hunger.
+Importantly, these signals are all achieved through simple circuits that produce a signal on as few as even a single nerve fibre into the brain.
+Thus, a lot of handling related to these signals can be achieved without the need of neural networks for interpretation.
+Many of these signals trigger hormones, immune system response, etc. in ways that are driven entirely by pre-wired processes encoded by DNA; rather than requiring a neural network to be first trained to recognise and process the signals.

+Thus, to me, _primitive rewards_ are those that I can architect into the system and that can be immediately used for training.
+In contrast, I can't reward an AI agent by smiling at it, until it has first learned to see, then to recognise smiles, and finally to realise that a smile is a good thing.

+While I wish to use both kinds of rewards, I will need to use _primitive rewards_ to bootstrap learning of more advanced domain-specific rewards.
+In either case, all rewards should be available to the agent for examination.

+For a detailed analysis of common techniques within RL, see [[Survey of Reinforcement Learning]].

+### Example rewards
+Some rewards that we might be of use initially include:
+* primitive rewards such as
+    * pain
+    * satiation
+    * learning amount - reward based on how much the agent learns over a period.
+Can be risky as it may discourage convergence of policy.
+So perhaps works better when only measured against the learning degree within modelling engine.
+    * predictive errors - eg: in training sensorimotor network
+    * boredom - desire for unique stimulation
+    * curiosity - desire to learn following predictive "surprise" (similar to boredom but likely computed in a slightly different way)
+    * predictive uncertainty - eg: active inference
+* goal achievement
+    * provided that it's possible to architect a simple stable system for recognising when goals have been achieved
+* information theoretic measures such as
+    * mutual information - eg: DIAYN

 ## Interactions Across Hierarchical Rewards

 We want to be careful to offload the executive control layer from having to manage lower level aspects of the system.
 So we will need to carefully tune which layers receive the RL rewards related to specific things.